All Episodes

 I'm kind of at the other end of the spectrum.

-And so let me just say the election was fixed, and nobody will ever convince me of it that it wasn't.
+And I want to say the election was fixed, and nobody will ever convince me of it that it wasn't.

-But this is the troubling thing for some from my perspective.
+But this is the troubling thing from my perspective.

-Donald Trump comes along, and the forgotten people to desist meet, we put them in office.
+Donald Trump comes along and the forgotten people desist me because we put him in office.

 We got control of the Senate.